griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/08_dalle-3.md

 To see them, simply hover over the `OpenAiDalleImageGenerationDriver` in Visual Studio Code and ++ctrl++ click, ++cmd++ click, or choose `Right Mouse Button --> Go to Definition..`.
 This will open the class in a new tab.

-As of December 19, 2023 the attributes availaboe for the `OpenAiDalleeImageGenerationDriver` are:
+As of December 19, 2023 the attributes available for the `OpenAiDalleeImageGenerationDriver` are:

 ```yaml
 model: OpenAI DALLE model, for example 'dall-e-2' or 'dall-e-3'.